|

 H. C. Melgratti, C. Antares Mezzina, and G. M. Pinna.

-A Petri net view of covalent bonds
+A Petri net view of covalent

 Theoretical Computer Science 908:89-119, 2022.